 Easy Ways You Can Start Protecting Your Business Today

 Fortunately, your business can limit your risk of being attacked by cybercriminals by taking a few proactive measures.
 Cyber security is something that needs to be practiced at every level of your business, from hourly workers, to salaried CEOs.
 These tips can keep your business safe.

 Do More With Less

 Modern business is driven by the accumulation and distribution of data.
 As a result, businesses are collecting more data than ever before.
 However, you should be selective in what kind of data and information your business stores.
-Only store data that is important to your work and the experience of your customers, clients, and patients.
-Anything extraneous doesn’t need to be stored.
+Only store data that is important to your work and the experience of your customers, clients, members, patients, etc. Anything extraneous doesn’t need to be stored.
 Excess data taxes your storage units, like cloud platforms, or even physical storage spaces.
 Not only that, collecting more data means that you will garner more attention from cybercriminals.
 Similarly, only store information for as long as it’s pertinent and useful.

 Keep Your Employees Up To Date

 They say that to err is human, but to really mess up you need a computer.
 While this is true, the unfortunate reality is that the opposite is true as well.
 Most cybercrime is the result of human error.
 These unintentional slip-ups or mistakes on the part of your employees can lead to massive data breaches.
 Fortunately, training is an easy and effective way to prevent most of these mistakes.
 Your business should have clear expectations of your cyber protocols and systems, and should be easy to learn and implement.
-This helps to maintain your cybersecurity, and can even make your workday more efficient.
+This helps to maintain your cyber security, and can even make your workday more efficient.